Rare decays of b hadrons: Main experimental results

-Given the hints of lepton flavour universality violation between muons and electrons, it seems natural to wonder if such an effect can be seen in processes involving the third generation (\Ptau) lepton.
-This has been tested in \decay{\B}{D^{(\ast)}\tau\neub_\tau} decays, comparing to the same decay with muons or electrons instead.
+Given the hints of lepton-flavour universality violation between muons and electrons, it seems natural to wonder if such an effect can be seen in processes involving the third generation (\Ptau) lepton.
+This has been tested in \decay{\B}{D^{(\ast)}\tau\neub_\tau} decays, comparing to the same decay with muons or electrons instead of tau leptons.
 Unlike the decays described above, the Standard Model contribution to this decay is not suppressed (and does not match the definition of a rare decay).
 It proceeds via a tree-level \decay{\bquark}{\cquark\Wm} transition, with the \Wm decaying to a lepton and a neutrino.
 The expectation is that the rates for the decays involving electrons, muons and tau leptons differ only due to phase-space effects (plus small effects due to form factors).
-The ratios of the rates of \decay{\bquark}{\cquark\tau\neub} to \decay{\bquark}{\cquark\ell\neub} ($\ell=\mu,e$) measured by BaBar\mycite{Lees:2012xj,Lees:2013uzd}, Belle\mycite{Bozek:2010xy,Huschle:2015rga,Abdesselam:2016cgx,Hirose:2016wfn,*Hirose:2017dxl} and LHCb\mycite{LHCb-PAPER-2015-025,LHCb-PAPER-2017-017,*LHCb-PAPER-2017-027} come out larger than expected, with an average~\cite{Amhis:2016xyh} deviating by approximately $4\sigma$ from the Standard Model predictions\mycite{Aoki:2016frl,Na:2015kha,Bailey:2012jg,Fajfer:2012vx}.
+The ratios of the rates of \decay{\bquark}{\cquark\tau\neub} to \decay{\bquark}{\cquark\ell\neub} ($\ell=\mu,e$) measured by BaBar\mycite{Lees:2012xj,Lees:2013uzd}, Belle\mycite{Huschle:2015rga,Hirose:2016wfn,Hirose:2017dxl,Abdesselam:2019dgh} and LHCb\mycite{LHCb-PAPER-2015-025,LHCb-PAPER-2017-017,LHCb-PAPER-2017-027} come out larger than expected, with an average~\cite{Amhis:2019ckw} deviating by approximately $3\sigma$ from the Standard Model predictions\mycite{Aoki:2016frl,Na:2015kha,Bailey:2012jg,Fajfer:2012vx}.
 This could indicate the presence of new couplings preferring tau leptons.